stephenbuck/skillbase/README.md

 One thing I’ve learned from all the reading I’ve been doing lately is that GraphQL is here to stay.
 It’s such a huge improvement over clumsy old REST that it’s hard to not use it.
 I expect that it will improve performance and simplify code, but what I’m most excited about is that can be used as a “single source of truth” when doing domain-driven design.
 Once a design has been captured in a GraphQL schema, it can be used to generate a variety of other artifacts like value objects, SQL tables, etc. It’s makes it much easier to keep everything in synch.

-REST (RestEasy)
+REST (RestEasy, Swagger)

 I’m including a REST API as well, as it’s still very popular and commonly used for integration with third-party tools.
+The endpoints will be documented with Swagger.

 Broker (Kafka)